Minella Indo: 2018/19 season

 In the 2018/19 National Hunt season Minella Indo was campaigned in Novices' Hurdle races.
-He finished third in a maiden hurdle race at Limerick Racecourse in December and then cam home second to Allaho in the Grade 3 Surehaul Mercedes-Benz Novice Hurdle at Clonmel Racecourse in February.
-For his next start the gelding was sent to the Cheltenham Festival an started a 50/1 outsider for the Grade 1 Albert Bartlett Novices' Hurdle over three miles on 15 March.
+He finished third in a maiden hurdle race at Limerick Racecourse in December and then came home second to Allaho in the Grade 3 Surehaul Mercedes-Benz Novice Hurdle at Clonmel Racecourse in February.
+For his next start the gelding was sent to the Cheltenham Festival and started a 50/1 outsider for the Grade 1 Albert Bartlett Novices' Hurdle over three miles on 15 March.
 Ridden as on his previous start by Rachael Blackmore he went to the front three flights from the finish and stayed on well to win by three lengths from the Gordon Elliott-trained favourite Commander of the Fleet.
 Blackmore commented "I can't believe it.
 I always knew he was a really nice horse and thought he was coming with a right shout, but you just don't think it's going to work out.
 It's brilliant I don't know what to say.
 It's an amazing place and I'm so glad to be part of it."

 On 1 May, with Blackmore again in the saddle, Minella Indo started the 5/1 third choice in the betting for the Grade 1 Irish Daily Mirror Novice Hurdle at Punchestown.
 After tracking the front-running favourite Allaho he went to the front approaching the final hurdle and kept on well under pressure to win by two lengths.
 After the race, De Bromhead said "He just stays so well.
 Rachael said as soon as she pulled him out, he took off and he pricked his ears coming to the last.
 It's lovely to come here and win this on top of the Albert Bartlett.
 I'm a bit lost for words to be honest, just delighted.
 Chasing is the plan next season".